- Unlimited cash-back rewards for qualifying purchases

 Chase Freedom® intro period

 But wait… there’s more!
-Chase Freedom® offers a 0% APR introductory period for the first 15 months after opening a new account.
+Chase Freedom® offers a promotional APR introductory period for the first 15 months after opening a new account.
 That includes new purchases and balance transfers.
-If you have other credit card debt, a balance transfer to a 0% card gives you an opportunity to pay off that debt faster while no interest accumulates.
+If you have other credit card debt, a balance transfer to a no-APR card gives you an opportunity to pay off that debt faster while no interest accumulates.

-The card does charge a 5% balance transfer fee, but worth it if that helps you save money in the long-run - which is likely when many credit cards charge 10%, 20%, or more in interest each year.
+The card does charge a 3% balance transfer fee for the first 60 days that then increases to a 5% balance transfer fee.
+But it's worth it if that helps you save money in the long-run - which is likely when many credit cards charge 10%, 20%, or more in interest each year.

 Is Chase Freedom® Different from Chase Freedom Unlimited®?